ehamberg/typeclassopedia-md/typeclassopedia.md

 satisfying certain laws.
 See Jones and Duponcheel ([Composing Monads](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.2605)); see also the [section on Traversable](#traversable).

+For a much more in-depth discussion and analysis of the failure of monads to be closed under composition, see [this question on StackOverflow](http://stackoverflow.com/questions/13034229/).

 > **Exercises**
 >
 > #.
 Implement `join :: M (N (M (N a))) -> M (N a)`{.haskell}, given `distrib :: N (M a) -> M (N a)`{.haskell} and assuming `M` and `N` are instances of `Monad`{.haskell}.